 I had a history of miscarriages, so worried, I went to my general practitioner on a Monday.
 She examined me and did a blood test.
 The results were negative.
 She also told me I had a blood condition called RH-, which means there are pathogens in my blood that attacked the fetus.
 Thus the explanation for my four miscarriages.
 She gave me a shot of a drug that was supposed to protect a fetus, if I decided to carry a child.

 When my doctor came back with results--not pregnant.
 I was relieved.
 I was taking a lot of medication, including a once-a-month IV infusion for my MS. All of my doctors recommended not trying to move forward with a pregnancy, but my heart would not let me let go of the idea that, maybe, somehow a child would be part of my future.
 I was working as a freelance motivational speaker, traveling a lot to tell the 29 Gifts Story.
-My second husband, and I were living in Santa Cruz.
-I flew out to do a speaking gig and when I got home Thursday my period was now late and I was still puking.
+My second husband, and I were living in Santa Cruz, California.
+I flew out of town for a couple days to keynote a fundraiser for the MS Society.
+Now my period was late and I was still puking.
 I did not know it at the time, but it would be my last speaking gig after three years of traveling I would literally be grounded.

 I went to the doctor again, this time with my husband.
 My regular doctor was booked so we saw an older guy who didn’t know my history of miscarriage.
 He came back in after the blood test was done smiling.